This Year, Make it a Budget-Friendly Vacation

 If traveling internationally, hostels offer inexpensive lodging.
 Best to plan in advance to be sure of availability and features, and if meals are included.
 Hostels work best if you’re flying solo or traveling as a couple instead of as a family.

-For a budget-friendly vacation, don’t forget those tried and true ideas like redeeming points on a rewards credit card.
-Airline and hotel credit cards provide you with a premium for your brand loyalty, which translates to lower costs for airfare, gas, and accommodations.
+For a budget-friendly vacation, don’t forget those tried-and-true ideas like redeeming points on a rewards credit card.

 Finally, if you have the flexibility, consider a last-minute trip.
 Those last-minute cruises, hotel, lodging, attraction and airfare deals might mean leaving as soon as 24 hours after you lock in the deals, so keep your suitcase packed.
 Check out LastMinuteTravel.com to see what is being offered in terms of price and destinations.